swotbee/swotbee.github.io/_posts/2022-09-02-competitive-intelligence.md

 ### Lead handling

-*   Familiarise yourself with your competitors’ lead and sales process by venturing down it yourself.
+*   Familiarize yourself with your competitors’ lead and sales process by venturing down it yourself.
 Watch a tutorial, book a demo, or make contact with their sales teams to see how much of the process is gated, how seamless things are, and how long responses take.
 *   Sign up for their newsletter and see how they lead prospects to their funnel.
 What offers are given?
 How long is the nurture cycle?

 Conclusion
 ==========

 The process of creating a marketing strategy is not an easy one.
 This process requires that you have a clear vision for why certain decisions were made.
-This will be a guiding light for making some of the tactical decisions during the course where and when you need to allocate resources to certain campaigns.
-So make absolutely sure it's worth the commitment and worth all of the time spent before moving forward with them!
+This will be a guiding light for making some tactical decisions during the course where and when you need to allocate resources to certain campaigns.
+So make absolutely sure it's worth the commitment and worth all the time spent before moving forward with them!